El Paso, TX

 One notable grocery item is the Tamales, which come in three flavors–red, green, and queso con rajas.
 In order to try them I had to buy three packages with six tamales in each, and some ended up in the freezer (I don’t think they are as good after this).
 Even when fresh, though, I did not think they were as good as some in Canutillo (either at Lupita’s or the Little Diner).

-The Pan Dulce from Valley Super Market’s bakery is good, although I agree with some comments I have seen that it is probably better at Los Jarrones at Redd Road and Doniphan.
+The Pan Dulce from Valley Super Market’s bakery is good, although I agree with some comments I have seen that it is probably better at Los Jarrones on Redd Road.
 I think Valley has a better selection of items than Los Jarrones, though.
-Valley Supermarket also has good quality control for the items they sell (I have heard that Los Jarrones falls short in this regard but I have not experienced any problems with them firsthand).

-I also like the regular bread sold here such as the Bolillos, although these are certainly not my favorites that I have ever experienced.
+I also like the regular bread sold here such as the Bolillos.

 In addition to the food being inexpensive, it is also self serve so you do not necessarily need to leave a tip (although you can).
 The food is actually very good, but the main thing I do not like is that they do not have iced tea.